logicality-io/tag-assistant-support/README.md

 Welcome to the technical support area for the [Logicality Tag Assistant](https://tag-assistant.logicality.io) (_not final name_).

-At this time, the product status is **preview** for testing with early adopters.
+At this time, the product status is **preview** for evaluation with early adopters.

 If you have a technical support issue or a new product feature request, please [create an issue](https://github.com/logicality-io/tag-assistant-support/issues/new).

 For licencing & sales and other enquiries, please email contact@logicality.io.

+## What is it?

+Logicality Tag Assistant is a desktop Windows service that bridges reading USB devices (such as iButton) to authorized web applications.
+Enabled web applications use some simple JavaScript to make an HTTP call to this service.
+By default, browsers won't allow such traffic due to CORS.
+Only explictily configured web applications will be authorized.

-## Technical Requirements/Information
+## Technical Requirements & Information

 - All up-to-date major browsers (Chrome, Edge and Firefox) are supported.
 - Currently tested with Windows 10, 64bit.If other operating system version / bitness required, please let us know.